AgibotTech/Genie-Envisioner/README.md

             dataset_info_cache_path: "path/to/save/dataset_meta_info_cache"
     ```

-3. Download the weights of tokenizer and vae used in LTX_Video from [HuggingFace](https://huggingface.co/Lightricks/LTX-Video/tree/main) and the pretrained weights of [GE](https://huggingface.co), and modify the model weight config in `configs/ltx_model/video_model.yaml`:
+3. Download the weights of tokenizer and vae used in LTX_Video from [HuggingFace](https://huggingface.co/Lightricks/LTX-Video/tree/main) and the pretrained weights of [GE-Base(Comming Soon)](https://huggingface.co), and modify the model weight config in `configs/ltx_model/video_model.yaml`:
     ```
     pretrained_model_name_or_path: PATH/TO/PRETRAINED_WEIGHTS_OF_VAE_AND_TOKENIZER
     diffusion_model: